‘We Are Beth El’ sign raised in NoVa - Washington Jewish Week

 “What people care about is people,” Spinrad said.
 “Everybody should feel like they’re a part of our congregation, to truly be a house of God.
 So ‘We are Beth El.
 And so are you.’ is a statement that points to that.
 It points to a community that really strives to be inclusive of everybody.”

-But as a side note, the area is home to another congregation named Beth El in Bethesda: Congregation Beth El of Montgomery County.
-So could the sign help in clarifying a distinction between the two synagogues?
+As it happens, the Washington area is home to a second Beth El: Congregation Beth El of Montgomery County, in Bethesda.
+Could the sign help in clarifying a distinction between the two synagogues?

 “It wasn’t in my thinking,” Spinrad said.
 “I was really just establishing and articulating our own identity.
 That’s a great question though.
 But yeah, it wasn’t done with them in mind.”